 Social science electives

-Students intending to study the social science electives are recommended to study SOCR8201 and SOCR8202 which are pre-requisites for social science electives SOCR8203 and SOCR8204.
+Students intending to study the social science electives are required to study the compulsory courses SOCR8201 Introduction to Social Science Methods and Types of Data and SOCR8202 Using Data to Answer Policy Questions and Evaluate Policy which are pre-requisites for social science electives SOCR8203 Advanced Techniques in the Creation of Social Science Data and SOCR8204 Causal Inference, respectively.

 2023 Course schedule